Wilhelm Zahn: U-56

-Unbeknown to Zahn, aboard the flagship HMS Nelson were First Lord of the Admiralty Winston Churchill, Admiral of the Fleet Sir Charles Forbes, and admiral Sir Dudley Pound who was the First Sea Lord at the time.
-The reason for the gathering was Winston Churchill's decision to convene a conference with the leadership of the British Navy because of the disastrous sinking of HMS Royal Oak by a U-boat, which killed 833 servicemen.
+Unbeknown to Zahn, aboard the Nelson were then-First Lord of the Admiralty Winston Churchill, Admiral of the Fleet Sir Charles Forbes, and admiral Sir Dudley Pound who was the First Sea Lord at the time.
+The reason for the gathering was Churchill's decision to convene a private meeting so as to frankly discuss the disastrous sinking of HMS Royal Oak by a U-boat, which killed 833 servicemen.
+The Memoirs of Churchill however, are stating that he was not aboard Nelson at that time.

-In Zahn's own account of the events, three cruisers were heading straight toward his U-boat's position, making any attack by him almost impossible, when suddenly they veered by twenty to thirty degrees from their previous course opening the field of attack and bringing him into a direct line of fire with HMS Nelson and HMS Rodney.
+In Zahn's own account of the events, three cruisers were heading straight toward his U-boat's position, making any attack by him almost impossible, when suddenly they veered by twenty to thirty degrees from their previous course, opening the field of attack and bringing him into a direct line of fire with Nelson and Rodney.
 Rodney was the lead ship of the convoy and Zahn decided to wait until it passed and concentrated his sights on Nelson.
-The U-boat came within the point-blank range of 800 metres of the ship and Zahn's chances of striking and sinking it were high.
+U-56 came within the point-blank range of 800 metres off the ship, so Zahn's chances of striking and sinking it were high.

 He fired three torpedoes from U-56's three torpedo tubes toward the flagship.
-No detonations occurred but two torpedoes allegedly struck the hull of the Nelson: one of the sonar operators of U-56 claimed to have heard sound of impact with Nelson's hull.
+No detonations occurred but two torpedoes allegedly struck Nelson: one of the sonar operators of U-56 claimed to have heard sound of impact with Nelson's hull.
 The third torpedo subsequently exploded at sea without causing damage.
 The incident has been described as the "most important non-sinking" of the conflict.
-After the attack Zahn became widely known as the "Man who almost killed Churchill" amongst the U-boat submariner corps.
+Despite his failure, Zahn gained a lasting reputation among his peers as the "man who almost killed Churchill".